 How Long Do Dental Crowns Last?

 High-quality, all-ceramic crowns can last up to 15 years or more—in some cases even decades—with proper care.
-To extend the life of your crown, it is important to practice good dental hygiene (brushing and flossing twice per day) in addition to attending professional cleanings and dental exams twice per year.
+To extend the life of your crown, it is important to practice good dental hygiene (brushing and flossing twice per day) in addition to attending professional cleanings and dental exams three to four times per year.
 If you have problems with teeth grinding or clenching during sleep, Dr. Fawcett may recommend a night guard to protect your crown from damage.

 How Much Does a Dental Crown Cost?